-The faculty at-large may submit items for consideration by the Faculty Senate by writing a letter to the Faculty Senate Institutional Executive Officer, or to their Faculty Senate department representative, who will, in turn, forward these items to the Institutional Executive Officer of the

-Senate for inclusion on the following month's agenda.
-Letters written and signed by a Faculty Senate representative shall be considered items submitted by the department faculty which he/she represents or the University at large.
+The faculty at-large may submit items for consideration by the Faculty Senate by writing a letter to the Faculty Senate Institutional Executive Officer, or to their Faculty Senate department representative, who will, in turn, forward these items to the Institutional Executive Officer of the Senate for inclusion on the following month's agenda.
+Letters written and signed by a Faculty-Senate representative shall be considered items submitted by the department faculty which he/she represents or the University at large.
+Written documentation (letters written and signed, email, and other documentation with faculty name) shall be sonciered legitimate items for consideration by the Faculty Senate.

-The Faculty Senate shall be empowered to make recommendations to the Institutional Executive Officer and the Chief Academic Officer on policies affecting the University and to make advices on such matters as the Institutional Executive Officer shall lay before it or as the Faculty Senate may request.
+The Faculty Senate shall be empowered to make recommendations to the Institutional Executive Officer and the Chief Academic Officer on policies affecting the University and to give make advices on such matters as the Institutional Executive Officer shall lay before it or as the Faculty Senate may request.
 The Faculty Senate shall also keep the general faculty informed of its recommendations.
 The Institutional Executive Officer of the Faculty Senate, or a representative, shall represent the faculty as a voting member of the Academic Policy Council.
 The Institutional Executive Officer and other members of the Faculty Senate shall be among the representatives of the faculty at meetings of standing University committees or other such bodies established, or to be established, by the Institutional Executive Officer of Mississippi Valley State University to act as advisor in administering the affairs of the University.